ssorj/qpid-proton/proton-c/bindings/cpp/docs/mt.md

 (If you use the handler concurrently from non-proton threads then you will need synchronization.)

-The examples @ref multithreaded_client.cpp and @ref multithreaded_client_flow_control.cpp illustrate these points.
+The examples @ref multithreaded-client.cpp and @ref multithreaded-client-flow-control.cpp illustrate these points.

 ## Thread-safety rules